Help! It’s Panic Day and I’m not even close to being ready for it…

 The point at which worry and anxiety become unhealthy is when they stop pushing us to act and move forward.
 This panic can be paralyzing and prevent us from thinking clearly enough to find the best strategies to deal with the source of our anxiety.

-Beverly’s Hot Tips For Celebrating Panic Day:
+Beverly’s Hot Tips On How To Build Resilience and For Celebrating Panic Day:

 - Listen to the way that you describe the situations that you find yourself in.
 Do you use extreme-type words?
 Do you awful-ize everything?
 Try to choose the words that you say and think carefully.
 Extreme words have an impact on how we feel, which can cause even more stress.